How the PTR Process Works

-The default criteria for PPR are teaching, research, and service.
-Alternative criteria may be applied, but an understanding, confirmed in writing, must be reached between the school chair and the faculty member before the evaluation begins.
+The default criteria for PTR are education (teaching and mentoring), scholarship and creative activities, and service, with student success activities embedded in each of these.
+The conventional workload distribution is 40-40-20% (education-research-service).
+Alternative criteria and/or distribution of effort may be applied, but an understanding, confirmed in writing, must be reached between the school chair and the faculty member before the evaluation begins.

 Tenured faculty, reviewed every five years.

-Review outcomes will include a decision that the next review will occur after either 5 or 3 years.
-Reviewees identified by the review committee as having deficiencies will be recommended for a 3-year review.
+Review outcomes will include a decision that the next review will occur after either 5 years or Needs Improvement.
+Reviewees identified by the review committee as having deficiencies will be judged as Needs Improvement and must undergo a Corrective Post Tenure Review the following year.
 In this case, the committee must clearly state the basis for that decision.
 A 5-year decision indicates no deficiencies; the faculty member’s next review will be in 5 years.
-Faculty members receiving a 3-year result are required to meet with the school chair and dean to create a development plan.
+Faculty members receiving a 3-year result are required to meet with the school chair and dean to create a performance improvement plan (PIP).